SWC-OSG-Workshop/2016-01-06-UNL/novice/DHTC/06a-pegasus.md

 #   is the cumulative of all retries.
 For workflows having sub workflow
 #   jobs (i.e SUBDAG and SUBDAX jobs), the wall time value includes jobs
 #   from the sub workflows as well.
-# Workflow cumulative job badput wall time:
+# Cumulative job badput wall time:
 #   The sum of the wall time of all failed jobs as reported by kickstart.
 #   In case of job retries the value is the cumulative of all retries.
 #   For workflows having sub workflow jobs (i.e SUBDAG and SUBDAX jobs),